 The city of Vienna and its activities change with the seasons.
 In the warmer months, on non-rainy days, you can enjoy the best outdoor cultural events, open-air attractions, and of course, Vienna’s nature, as detailed in the article “Summer in Vienna – Recommended Attractions and Activities”.
 Even in winter when it’s cold outside, there’s plenty to do around the city, whether at the Christmas markets or in the city’s magnificent buildings.
 You can find more details in the article “Vienna in Winter – Recommended Attractions and Activities”.
 Of course, you can use this article to plan what to do on cold days in Vienna.

-What to do on a rainy day in Vienna or on a cold winter day?
+What to do on a rainy or on a cold winter day in Vienna?

 Throughout the city, there are about 100 interesting museums that present fascinating parts of the city’s history, important figures, and of course, unique and particularly intriguing collections.
 You can spend hours upon hours in the various museums in the city, so even one rainy day won’t be enough to cover all the recommended museums.